-The Central American River Turtle (Dermatemys mawii) is a large, aquatic freshwater turtle found along the coastal lowlands of southern Mexico, northern Guatemala and Belize.
+The Central American River Turtle, Dermatemys mawii, is a large, aquatic freshwater turtle found along the coastal lowlands of southern Mexico, northern Guatemala and Belize.
 Locally known in Belize as the Hicatee, D. mawii has been intensely harvested for its meat.
 It has been virtually eliminated from much of its former range in southern Mexico, while its status in Guatemala remains unclear.
 The lone surviving representative of the family Dermatemydidae, D. mawii, is a unique evolutionary lineage.
-Classified as Critically Endangered (facing an extremely high risk of extinction) by the IUCN Red List, it was ranked 15th in the report Turtles in Trouble: The World’s 25 Most Endangered Tortoises and Freshwater Turtles – 2011, by the Turtle Conservation Coalition.
+Classified as Critically Endangered (facing an extremely high risk of extinction) by the IUCN Red List, it is ranked 15th in the report Turtles in Trouble: The World’s 25 Most Endangered Tortoises and Freshwater Turtles – 2011, by the Turtle Conservation Coalition.

-Over the past few years we have built two large breeding ponds and associated infrastructure to support the breeding program.
-It has been our hope that captive hatched turtles should be available to restock depleted wild populations, create new populations, and at the same time take pressure off of wild populations by developing sustainable methods for farming Hicatee that can be implemented easily throughout Belize and the entirety of their range.
+Starting in 2011, construction of the HCRC began.
+Currently, two large breeding ponds and associated infrastructure have been built to support the breeding program.
+The HCRC currently houses 57 Hicatee: 17 adult males, 23 adult females, 5 unknown sub-adults, and 12 hatchlings bred at the facility (7 from 2015 and 5 from 2016).
+Successful reproduction began almost immediately after project implementation.
+One clutch of eggs was deposited in December 2014, one in 2015, and 10 in 2016-17.
+A total of 12 clutches (120 eggs) have been deposited since the program began.
+The hope is that captive hatched turtles could be available to restock depleted wild populations, create new populations, and at the same time take pressure off of wild populations by developing sustainable methods for breeding Hicatee that can be implemented easily throughout Belize and the entirety of their range.

 Jacob Marlin (2013) Local Belize Businesses Step Up to Support Hicatee Conservation.
 Turtle Survival, 47-48.
 For the entire magazine, see here.